tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 1. *Relevance:* Instruments must be highly correlated with the endogenous variables they instrument.
 Using sufficient lags can help to maintain this condition.

 2. *Exclusion restriction:* The lagged instruments must be exogenous, meaning they are uncorrelated with the error term.
 The instruments should only affect the dependent variable through the endogenous predictor.
-This assumption generally requires theoretical justification, and if instruments are found to be endogenous, thye cannot simply be fixed.
+This assumption generally requires theoretical justification.

 3. *Independence assumption*: The instruments are independent of the error term.
 In System GMM, lagged levels and differences of the endogenous variables should be uncorrelated with future errors.
 Limiting the lag length can help avoid correlation with present errors to maintain this condition.

 In practice, it is important to balance the number of lags to ensure sufficient relevance without introducing bias or violating the exclusion and independence assumptions.

-To ensure instrument validity, the Sargan test (of overidentifying restrictions) can be used, when there are more instruments than the number of endogenous variables (i.e. the model is overidentified).
+To ensure instrument validity, the Sargan test can be used.
 It tests whether all the instruments used in the model are uncorrelated with the error term, i.e. whether they are exogenous.
-Furthermore, the Arrellano-Bond test for autocorrelation of order 2 can help to ensure whether the differenced residuals are not serially correlated at order 2.
+Additionally, the Arrellano-Bond test for autocorrelation of order 2 can help to ensure whether the differenced residuals are not serially correlated at order 2.
 More on this in the R code example!

 {{% tip %}}
 For more background on Instrumental Variable Estimation: